Zak-Hussain/psychNorms/README.md

       url={https://arxiv.org/abs/2412.04936},
 }
 ```

-Certainly!
-Here's a revised version with improved flow:

 The metabase was developed through a systematic literature search for psychological word norms.
 A total of 3,056 Web of Science articles matching the query `((word OR words) NEAR/10 (norm OR norms)) OR ((word OR words) NEAR/10 (rating OR ratings))` were screened